Here we present some historical revolutionary socialists

 Henk Sneevliet was a Dutch revolutionary socialist, journalist and resistance fighter.
-He joined the Dutch; Social Democratic Workers Party in 1900 and became a critic of the reformist party leadership.
+He joined the Dutch: Social Democratic Workers Party in 1900 and became a critic of the reformist party leadership.
 As a revolutionary socialist; Sneevliet left the SDAP, to join the Marxist; Social-Democratic Party, renamed Communist Party Holland in 1918.
 As a representative of the Communist International, he was also present at the founding congress of the Communist Party of China in 1921.
 Sneevliet rejected Joseph Stalin and stalinism in the USSR.
 He founded the Revolutionary Socialist Party and created the Marx-Lenin-Luxemburg-Front to fight the German invaders of the Netherlands.
 On 12 April 1942, Henk Sneevliet and seven leaders of the MLLF were executed by the Nazi’s.
 They died as hero’s of the Dutch working class!

 Tạ Thu Thâu (1906-1945)